Windows Installer, Java Installer, Freeware Installer

 Once you have the path of the folder which contains your file you have two options for removing it:

-• you use the custom action which removes the entire folder
+2. You use the custom action described above which removes the entire folder

-If you use a file copy/move operation you can follow these steps:
+If you use a file removal operation you can follow these steps:

-• go to the "Files and Folders" page and create a property-based folder by using the folder which contains the file (the "MY_FILE" property)
+1. Go to the "Files and Folders" page and create a property-based folder by using the folder which contains the file (the "PARENT_FOLDER" property)

-• create in this folder a File Removal operation which removes your file
+2. In this folder, create a File Removal operation which removes your file